 MAYOR BIGGIE WILLIAMS (Bari-tenor)is in his 40s.
 He is a three time mayor in Brass City and has his eye on running for Governor.
 He has a superficial charm that endears him to people who feel that he cares for them as he schmoozes his way through a crowd.
 He likes to hook his supporters, get them in his debt and then use them to accomplish his own agenda.
 The city has a "strong mayor" form of government and Biggie likes to play the strongman, doing favors and making deals.
 Having been elected over and over he has a sense of entitlement and feels that making money off his deals is only right since the mayor's job pays so little compared to the big CEOs in the private sector.

 THE ALDERMEN.
 The three aldermen are cronies of Biggie Williams who bend to his political will.
 Ethnicity, age and gender are flexible for casting purposes.
 They are individually distinct, but also operate as a group character with dance routines and harmonic interaction.

 THE LOCAL COLOR

-There are numerous small roles and background characters including Master of Ceremonies, Famous acts that played the Palace, Protesters, News stand vendor, Towns people, Campaign workers, Voters, TV Host, Radio Announcer, Red Bus Tour Driver, street vendor, TV audience.
-These are roles played by an ensemble of 4-6 actors.
+There are numerous small roles and background characters including Theater Owner, Cops, Famous acts that played the Palace, Protesters, News stand vendor, Towns people, Campaign workers, Voters, TV Host, Radio Announcer, Red Bus Tour Driver, Flower vendor, TV audience.